MicrosoftDocs/dynamics365smb-docs/business-central/finance-how-use-edocuments.md

 You can use configured electronic documents (e-documents) with sales and purchase documents.

-Currently, you can use the following documents for e-documents:
+Currently, you can use the following documents with e-documents functionality:

+- Sales:
     - Sales invoices
     - Sales orders
     - Sales credit memos
+    - Service invoices
+    - Service credit memos
+    - Finance charge memos
+    - Reminders
+- Purchase:
     - Purchase invoices
-- Purchase orders
+    - Purchase orders (only create new document)
     - Purchase credit memos
     - General journals

+> [!NOTE]
-Currently, a purchase order can be used only when you create the document from the e-document from your vendor.
+> Currently, a purchase order can be used only when you create the document from the e-document from your vendor.
 However, you can't update the existing document with lines that you got from your vendor.

 ## E-documents in sales